 The main advantage of Freesync is that you can spend less on both your monitor and your GPU.
 So, you will allow you to create a better system for less money.

 Whereas most G-Sync monitors will cost you at least 300 dollars.
-But, you can get your hands on an adequate Freesync gaming monitor for under 200 dollars.
+But, you can get your hands on an adequate Freesync gaming monitor for under 200 dollars, like the list of gaming monitors we have here.

 Similarly, graphics cards from Nvidia and AMD are also more expensive if you opt for the former manufacturer.
 You can expect to pay about 50 dollars extra for your GPU as well.